Ivan Ozerov: Commercial activity

 In 1911, Ozerov was invited to the board of the Russian-Asian Bank A. I. Putilov.
 Then Ozerov in the "Russian Word" published an article about the speculation of Russian banks, for which all members of the board took up arms against him, and he was forced to leave the bank.

 Ozerov was a shareholder and board member of the Lena gold mines, the Erivan cement plant, the Tula land bank, the Khanzhonkov joint-stock company, the Russian paper-processing factory, the Sytin publishing house, the Lapshin match factory and others. offered I. D. Sytin cooperation for publishing his own newspaper in order to "gain influence on the formation of public opinion in our country", however, Sytin did not want to quarrel with the government, which gave orders for printing textbooks.
 Shortly before the February Revolution, Ozerov bought up the shares of the Erinsky cement plant for 105 rubles, and then sold them for 300, earning more than 1 million rubles.

 Lifestyle

 I.Kh.
-Ozerov walked in the same clothes for years, did not chic in restaurants, traveled in second grade.
-However, this did not prevent him from giving in to various temptations: “he did not mind, in his words,“ drink and take a walk with ballerinas, ”he tried drugs, wrote screenplays for A. A. Khanzhonkov".
+Ozerov walked in the same clothes for years, did not chic in restaurants, traveled in second class.
+However, this did not prevent him from giving in to various temptations: "he did not mind, in his words", drink and take a walk with ballerinas, "he tried drugs, wrote screenplays for A. A. Khanzhonkov".

 In 1911, he bequeathed all of his capital to the economic education of the population, free distribution of millions of copies of his books and articles, "calling for creativity" in all villages, villages, parish governments, factories.
 In this act, he followed in the trail of a well-known entrepreneur-philanthropist Kh.
 S. Ledentsov, who was among the executors, fulfilling his testamentary will.